 The normal snowfall in September does not even register as a measurable number when looking at climatology.
 It is only a trace that has fallen in years past.

 Youngstown, Ohio has not picked up at least a trace of snow since 1998.
-That means it has been twenty four years since it has snowed in Youngstown, Ohio, during September!
+That means it has been 25 years since it has snowed in Youngstown, Ohio, during September!

 A look at when we could see our first snow of the season